bluemarblepayroll/hashcraft/README.md

 ### Transformers

 Transformers are optional but come into play when you need any additional/special processing of keys and values.
-By default, keys and values use the pass-thru transformer (Hashable::Transformers::PassThru) but can be explicitly passed any object that responds to `#transform(value, option)`.
+By default, keys and values use the pass-thru transformer, `Hashcraft::Transformers::PassThru`, but can be explicitly passed any object that responds to `#transform(value, option)`.

 #### Key Transformer Example